 Yarra is home to 1531 registered tennis players.
 835 (54.5%) of these are registered participants at Clifton Hill Tennis Club/Mayors Park Tennis Centre and Fitzroy Tennis Club.
 The remaining 696 (45.5%) have to leave the City of Yarra to play tennis at other affiliated tennis venues around Melbourne and Victoria.

-The ideal ratio for tennis courts per head of population is 1 court : 2,000 head of population.
+The ideal ratio for tennis courts per head of population is 1 court for every 2,000 people.

-To adequately cater for tennis, there should be 47 tennis courts in Yarra.
+On this basis, to adequately cater for tennis, there should be 47 tennis courts in Yarra.
 However, we currently only have 18 tennis courts.
-This is well below the ideal number, with the ratio of courts per head of population currently sitting at 1 : 5,222 (almost double the recommended provision).
-The impact being, 46% of residents participating in tennis have to leave the municipality to do so.
+This is well below the ideal number, with the ratio of courts per head of population currently sitting at 1 court for every 5,222 people.

-Fitzroy Tennis Club is struggling to service their current membership due to the number of courts available.
+Fitzroy Tennis Club is struggling to service their current membership with the number of courts currently available.
 Additional courts that meet disability access and Tennis Australia standards will enable a broader program of coaching and playing, recreation and competition for people of all abilities.

 Why can’t the tennis court area be extended to the east?